btrask/stronglink/client/README.md

 Implementation status: working

 **PUT /sln/file/[algo]/[hash]**
 Like `POST /sln/file` above except that the intended algorithm and hash are stated up front.
 If the hash doesn't match, the file isn't added and an error is returned (409 Conflict).
 If a file with the given hash already exists, then the upload doesn't have to be saved at all, which is much faster.
-Note that the upload still takes place, so for large files you should consider checking explictly with `HEAD /sln/file/[algo]/[hash]`.
+Note that the upload still takes place, so for large files you should consider checking explicitly with `HEAD /sln/file/[algo]/[hash]`.

 You should generally prefer this version if it's practical to generate the hash in advance.